openvinotoolkit/openvino_tensorflow/README.md

 ## Usage

-Once you have installed **OpenVINO™ integration with TensorFlow**, you can use TensorFlow to run inference using a trained model.
+Once you've installed **OpenVINO™ integration with TensorFlow**, you can use TensorFlow to run inference using a trained model.

-The only change required to a script is adding
+To do so, run 'python3' in the command line.
+When you start the interactive prompt, enter the command below to import **OpenVINO™ integration with TensorFlow**.

     import openvino_tensorflow

-By default, CPU backend is enabled.
-You can substitute the default CPU backend with a different backend by using the following API:
+By default, Intel<sup>®</sup> CPU is used to run inference.
+However, you can change the default option to either Intel<sup>®</sup> integrated GPU or Intel<sup>®</sup> VPU for AI inferencing.
+Invoke the following function to change the hardware inferencing is done on.

     openvino_tensorflow.set_backend('backend_name')

-To determine what backends are available on your system, use the following API:
+To determine what processing units are available on your system for inference, use the following function:

     openvino_tensorflow.list_backends()

-More detailed examples on how to use **OpenVINO™ integration with TensorFlow** are located in the [**examples**](https://github.com/openvinotoolkit/openvino_tensorflow/tree/master/examples) directory.
+To see what you can do with **OpenVINO™ integration with TensorFlow**, test ride demos located in the [**examples**](https://github.com/openvinotoolkit/openvino_tensorflow/tree/master/examples) directory.

 ## License
 **OpenVINO™ integration with TensorFlow** is licensed under [Apache License Version 2.0](LICENSE).